blockchainsllc/in3-docs/docs/spec.md

 - `type` : constant : `transactionProof`
 - `block` : the serialized blockheader of the requested transaction.
 - `signatures` : a array of signatures from the signers (if requested) of the above block.
-- `txIndex` : The TransactionIndex as used in the MerkleProof
+- `txIndex` : The TransactionIndex as used in the MerkleProof ( not needed if the methode was `eth_getTransactionByBlock...`, since already given)
 - `merkleProof`: the serialized nodes of the Transaction trie starting with the root node.
 - `finalityBlocks`: a array of blockHeaders which were mined after the requested block.
 The number of blocks depends on the request-property `finality`.
 If this is not specified, this property will not be defined.

+While there is no proof for a non existing transaction, if the request was a  `eth_getTransactionByBlock...` the node must deliver a partial merkle-proof to verify that this node does not exist.

 Request:
 ```js